Updated January 2023 – Since 2018 the Ironman 70.3 Thailand is happening in Bangsaen, Chon Buri district.

 Expo: I found the Expo quite small compared to other races.
-Although the shops were loaded with everything you might need in the last minute.
-I’ve bought extra tubes, co2 cartridges, some tools and electrolyte capsules there.
+Although the shops were loaded with everything you might need at the last minute.
+I bought extra tubes, co2 cartridges, some tools, and electrolyte capsules there.

 Bike Service: Bikezone Thailand was in charge of the Bike Service and they were brilliant.
-Several services such as brake adjustment, chain lubrication, changing tires/tubes were free of charge.
+Several services such as brake adjustment, chain lubrication, and changing tires/tubes were free of charge.
 Top tip: Bikezone Thailand offers top-quality bikes for rent, so you can avoid the hassle of traveling with your bike.
-I’ve rented a Cervelo P2 to race the Ironman Thailand, the bike was impeccable.
-Big thanks to Tri, Bank, Ham and the team, you guys are stars!
+I rented a Cervelo P2 to race the Ironman Thailand, the bike was impeccable.
+Big thanks to Tri, Bank, Ham, and the team, you guys are stars!

 Carbo Load Dinner: this was by far the best pre-race dinner I’ve ever had.
 The quality and the variety of food were absolutely delicious.
 You could choose Western and Asian dishes, vegetarian and Paleo options.
 They even had a station preparing Pad Thais on demand.

 Bike Check-in: do it in the morning to avoid the queues!
 The process was quite fast but I arrived there for the bike check-in at around 2 pm and there was a long queue.
-Not fun to wait for over 20 minutes under the rain.
+Not fun to wait for over 20 minutes in the rain.

 Race Briefing: 30 minutes packed with important info about the race.
 The videos showing the bike and running courses were great.
 Arrive a few minutes before the start to guarantee yourself a seat.

 Ironman 70.3 Thailand Race Day

-One of the reasons I’ve decided to stay at Angsana hotel was the extra sleeping time on the race day.
+One of the reasons I decided to stay at the Angsana hotel was the extra sleeping time on the race day.
 From my room to the transition area it took about a 10-minute walk.
-Even though I’ve woken up at 4:30 am, I enjoyed a hearty breakfast and I was at the transition area before 5:30 am.
+Even though I woke up at 4:30 am, I enjoyed a hearty breakfast and I was at the transition area before 5:30 am.